neo4j/neo4j-graphrag-python/docs/source/index.rst

 .. note::

-    Assumption: Neo4j running with populated vector index in place.
+    Assumed Neo4j is running with populated vector index in place.

 ***********
 Limitations